 Cheryl Maxsom, MSW

-Ms. Maxsom is a therapist at the Operational Stress Injury Clinic in Winnipeg where she works with military members and police.
-She completed her Masters degree at the University of Manitoba in 2001 and she has over 14 years experience providing cognitive behavioural therapy (CBT).
-She has expertise in working with individuals, couples and families.
+Cheryl Maxsom is a Mental Health Clinician at the Operational Stress Injury Clinic in Winnipeg where she works with Canadian Armed Forces members, RCMP and veterans.
+She completed her Masters degree in Social Work at the University of Manitoba in 2001 and she has 20 years experience doing therapy with individuals, couples and families.
 She has participated in research supported by grants from True Patriot Love and Bell Let’s Talk and has trained CBTm facilitators across Canada.
 Her Masters thesis was translated and used as a textbook for social work students in Lviv, Ukraine.

 Shay-Lee Bolton, PhD